YozoraXCII/Docs-Test/docs/metadata/metadata/show.md

 # TV Show Library Metadata

-You can have Plex Meta Manager edit the metadata of Shows, Seasons, and Episodes by adding them to the `metadata` mapping of a Metadata File.
+You can have the script edit the metadata of Shows, Seasons, and Episodes by adding them to the `metadata` mapping of a Metadata File.

 An example of multiple metadata edits in a show library is below:
 ```yaml